secure-compilation/secure-compilation.github.io/index.markdown

 [David Pichardie]: https://www.irisa.fr/celtique/pichardie/
 [Randy Pollack]: http://homepages.inf.ed.ac.uk/rpollack/

-## Other Relevant Projects
+## Related Projects

-- **Micro-Policies** is an ongoing project aimed at showing how a rich set of _micro-policies_ (instruction-level security monitoring mechanisms based on fine-grained metadata tags) can be described as instances of a common dynamic monitoring framework, formalized and reasoned about with unified verification tools, and efficiently implemented using programmable metadata-propagation hardware.
+- **Micro-Policies** is an ongoing project aimed at showing how a rich set of _micro-policies_ -- instruction-level security monitoring mechanisms based on fine-grained metadata tags -- can be described as instances of a common dynamic monitoring framework, formalized and reasoned about with unified verification tools, and efficiently implemented using programmable metadata-propagation hardware.
 This